 Resilience has evolved from an HR buzzword to the mantra of the post-pandemic world.
 Businesses and individuals alike are searching for a way to bounce back—emotionally, physically and financially—from COVID-19 and all that’s come with it.
-While finding the motivation and knowing where to start isn’t always easy, September is Self-Care Awareness Month and Self-Improvement Month, inspiring us to put our wellbeing first all month long.

 You’ve probably heard self-care and self-improvement used interchangeably, but it’s important to recognize the difference between the two.
 Self-care is the active engagement in activities that help to reduce personal stress and improve overall mental wellbeing.
 Whether that’s spending a night on the couch reading a good book, using your lunch break to go for a walk or socializing with friends, self-care can take on many forms and might look different for everyone.
 Alternatively, the goal of self-improvement is to become a better version of oneself through one’s own efforts.
 This may involve learning a new skill, establishing a new routine or setting goals to improve personal health, status or situation.

 While these are two separate concepts, they can work together to help us overcome difficult circumstances and strengthen our mental wellbeing.
 In many ways, self-care is the foundation of self-improvement.
 When we’re overwhelmed by stress, we may lack the resilience necessary to take the steps to work towards bettering ourselves and our situation.
 But when we take care of ourselves, we are better able to channel our energy to work on ourselves.

 Want to learn more about how Homebase for Health can impact your workforce?
 Book a meeting with us.